 “Being a tidy kiwi means doing things like: Keeping the world tidy; Making sure you put rubbish in the bin; Picking up your rubbish and others if it's on the ground; Recycling,”

 “Being a tidy kiwi makes me feel like the happiest, cleanest superhero who helps the environment,”

 “Being a tidy kiwi makes me feel like I’ve done a humongous thing to make the world a better place.
 It makes me feel proud,”

 - 8 year old girl, Auckland.

+We're about to develop a range of activities specifically for the classroom.
 If you would like to get your school involved, drop us a line using the contact info below.

 Tidy Kiwi chose the Clean Communities Assessment Tool or CCAT as the primary tool for measuring litter and littering behaviour, using greater Auckland as our pilot region.
 Efforts at litter prevention are measured by rating landscaping, bin design, maintenance and servicing, as well as other features within the control of owners or caretakers that influence littering, bin use and litter accumulation.